neuromorphicsystems/IEBCS/README.md

 Available in Matlab and Python.

-This repository presents the simulator used at ICNS to assess EBC.
+This repository presents the simulator used at ICNS to assess EBCs.
 It contains:
 * /cpp/: C++ implementation of the pixel simulation model and the interface Python/C++.
 * /matlab/: interface Matlab/C++
 * /data/: Stores distributions used to sample the noise of the sensor and other resources.
 * /examples/: Several different ways of using the simulator (see below)'*

-This Figure summarizes the differences with others tools, such as [ESIM](https://github.com/uzh-rpg/rpg_esim) and [V2E](https://github.com/SensorsINI/v2e):
+This Figure summarizes the differences with other simulators, namely:
+[ESIM](https://github.com/uzh-rpg/rpg_esim) and
+ [V2E](https://github.com/SensorsINI/v2e):